ihoooman/demoproject/README.md

   * Custom user model supporting email and phone number
   * Social login via Google OAuth (django-allauth)
   * Phone verification with SMS (Kavenegar API)

+* **Upload Center**
+  * Upload center for images and media files
+  * Secure storage and management of uploaded content
+  * Store images, documents, and other media
+  * Easy access to uploaded content in forms and responses

 * **Hierarchical Organization**